Oneirocom/Magick/apps/docs/docs/nodes/flow/WaitForAll.md

 # Wait For All

-Fires once all connected triggers have fired.
+Triggers the output once all connected inputs have been triggered.